Light in the dark forest -- I. An efficient optimal estimator for 3D Lyman-alpha forest power spectrum: Validation

 We test our estimator on flat-sky mocks.
 Aside from the simplified geometry, we want to work with a mock catalog relevant to present surveys and, therefore, build a mock catalog with background quasar coordinates and forest pixel locations as well as pixel noise properties drawn from a real survey.

 We focus on the value-added \lya\ forest catalog, which contains transmitted flux fluctuations $\delta_F$, from the 16th data release (DR16) of the complete extended Baryonic Oscillation Spectroscopic Survey (eBOSS) \cite{bourbouxCompletedSDSSIVExtended2020}.
-The dataset includes 210,005 quasars in the redshift range $2.1 \lesssim z_\mathrm{qso} \lesssim 4.0$, with nearly 85\% at $z_\mathrm{qso} < 3.0$ in this data set.
+The dataset includes 210,005 quasars in the redshift range $2.1 \lesssim z_\mathrm{qso} \lesssim 4.0$, with nearly 85\% at $z_\mathrm{qso} < 3.0$ in this dataset.
 The large-scale structure fluctuations $\sigma^2_\mathrm{LSS}$ are included in the weights in this value-added catalog.
-Our method requires pipeline noise estimates directly, so we subtract $\sigma^2_\mathrm{LSS}$ contribution from the weights.
+Our method requires pipeline noise estimates directly, so we subtract the $\sigma^2_\mathrm{LSS}$ contribution from the weights.
 The Galactic plane divides the data into two regions: the south Galactic cap (SGC) contains 58,592 quasars, while the north Galactic cap (NGC) holds the remaining 151,413.

-Our analysis is restricted to the SGC within the redshift range $2.1\leq z_\mathrm{Ly\alpha} \leq 2.7$, corresponding to an effective radial distance of 5.8 Gpc and Cartesian box dimensions of (13.2 Gpc, 4.97 Gpc, 755 Mpc).
+We find that the data in SGC provides enough statistics to study our algorithm, which requires about 30 node-hours with the configuration detailed below.
+Although our formalism is efficient, it remains expensive, and testing it with the entire sample increases the cost by approximately a factor of three with minimal return.
+So, our analysis is restricted to the SGC within the redshift range $2.1\leq z_\mathrm{Ly\alpha} \leq 2.7$, corresponding to an effective radial distance of 5.8 Gpc and Cartesian box dimensions of (13.2 Gpc, 4.97 Gpc, 755 Mpc).
 Using a mesh grid of (2048, 768, 384), the transverse grid spacing is 6.5 Mpc.
 To realize uniform grid spacing across all dimensions, we extend the radial length to 2.48 Gpc by padding both ends along the line-of-sight direction.

 Based on these parameters, we set $R_L=6~$Mpc and $f=8$ as our baseline.
 Each forest has an average of 10.3 neighboring forests within a 48 Mpc radius.
 We estimate $P_\ell(k)$ for $l=0\dots8$ in 20 linearly-spaced bins at $k>0.015~$\impc, with $\Delta k=1.2\times 10^{-2}~$\impc, a scale that is several times larger than the fundamental frequency in the line-of-sight direction.